 The China Syndrome (1979)

 Fonda earned yet another Oscar nomination for her role in this thriller about a cover-up at a nuclear power plant.
-When television reporter Kimberly Wells (Fonda) inadvertently witnesses a near meltdown at a nuclear power plant alongside her cameraman Richard (Michael Douglas), they become obsessed with exposing the truth to the public.
-Assisted by plant supervisor Jack Godell (Jack Lemmon), they race against the plant’s operatives to expose the truth.
-Fonda nails her character’s vacillation between integrity and her own ambition, tapping into the era of America’s first cultural reckoning with television news as entertainment.
-At time of release, the film was eerily prescient, hitting theaters only 12 days before the infamous nuclear incident at Three Mile Island.
-But today, it still remains a taut thriller speaking truth to power with a bevy of stellar performances, not the least of which is Fonda’s.
+When television reporter Kimberly Wells (Fonda) inadvertently witnesses a near meltdown at a plant alongside her cameraman Richard (Michael Douglas), they become obsessed with exposing the truth to the public.
+Assisted by plant supervisor Jack Godell (Jack Lemmon), they race against the plant's operatives to expose the truth.
+Fonda nails her character's vacillation between integrity and her own ambition, tapping into the era of America's first cultural reckoning with television news as entertainment.
+At the time of release, the film was eerily prescient, hitting theaters only 12 days before the infamous nuclear incident at Three Mile Island.
+Today, it remains a taut thriller speaking truth to power with a bevy of stellar performances, not the least of which is Fonda's.

 9 to 5 (1980)